Jankovic struggling with Beijing atmosphere

 “But it’s very difficult to explain to them in Chinese – I don’t know how to do it.”

-The primarily Chinese crowds create more noise than would be accepted at most tennis tournaments, and while most of it is in appreciation of the spectacle, there have been complaints that members of the crowd are talking on mobile phones during matches.
+The primarily Beijing Olympic crowds create more noise than would be accepted at most tennis tournaments, and while most of it is in appreciation of the spectacle, there have been complaints that members of the crowd are talking on mobile phones during matches.

 “During the point, we are really fighting hard, you know, to play each ball, and you hear such loud applause.
 You have to try to stay as focused as possible during those times,” Jankovic added.

 Crowd noise is par for the course in other Beijing Olympic sports such as soccer, basketball, athletics and even badminton, another racket sport.
 But traditionally tennis, like golf, is preferably played in pin-drop silence.

 “It doesn’t make sense that you could not make a sound during a tennis match,” one Chinese fan said.
 “I understand it is a tradition, but why should these tennis players be so spoiled and even not take pressure from the crowd?”

 The noise becomes noticeably louder when the match involves a Chinese player, and while the cheers are meant to be encouragement, players from the Olympic host nation admit that it piles on the pressure as well as adding a distraction.